jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 Education is the best way to marketing
 ```

-[dstserver.cloud](https://dstserver.cloud) will maintain a dedicated team for writing tutorials and guides on playing the game.
+The [dstserver.cloud](https://dstserver.cloud) will maintain a dedicated team for writing tutorials and guides on playing the game.

 #### Showcases